Sub Plans You Barely Have to Write

 Arguably the most important thing that you’re going to leave for your substitute on your day off is the plans.
 They can figure just about everything else out, but leaving a plan that includes all of the routines and curriculum that your kids are used to is going to be the key to helping the day go well.

-But, the tough part is having detailed plans ready to go.
+But, the tough part is having detailed ready-to-go-plans without a ton of effort when you’re ill.
 This is what I suggest:

 Write a rough-draft of your plans now.